kazuho/draft-kazuho-httpbis-incremental-http/draft-kazuho-httpbis-streaming-requests-latest.md

 # The Request-Streaming Header Field

-The Request-Streaming request header field indicates clients' desire that intermediaries start forwarding the HTTP request downstream before receiving the entire request.
+The Request-Streaming request header field expresses the client's intent for HTTP intermediaries to start forwarding the request to downstream servers before the entire request is received.

-It has just one valid value: "1".
-Its syntax is defined by the following ABNF
+This header field has just one valid value: "1".
+Its syntax is defined by the following ABNF {{!ABNF=RFC5234}}:
-{{!ABNF=RFC5234}}:

 ~~~
 Request-Streaming = 1
 ~~~

-When receiving requests with the Request-Streaming request header field, intermediaries SHOULD NOT attempt to buffer the entire request before forwarding the request.
-Rather, the intermediaries SHOULD forward chunks of the request body to downstream servers as they are received.
+Upon receiving a header section that includes the Request-Streaming header field, HTTP intermediaries SHOULD NOT buffer the entire request before forwarding it.
+Instead, intermediaries SHOULD establish an HTTP channel to downstream servers, transmit the header section, and continuously forward the bytes of the request body as they arrive.

+Similarly, intermediaries SHOULD forward the bytes of the response body to the clients as they are received.

 # Security Considerations